Abagrotis forbesi (Benjamin, 1921)

 Photograph copyright: Merrill A. Peterson

-Abagrotis forbesi is similar to many other Abagrotis species but is most likely to be confused with Abagrotis reedi and Abagrotis orbis in the Pacific Northwest.
+Abagrotis forbesi is similar to many other Abagrotis species, but is most likely to be confused with Abagrotis reedi and Abagrotis orbis in the Pacific Northwest.
 The forewing lines are lighter and less evident in A. forbesi than in A. reedi.
-Its orbicular spot is less evident because it lacks dark central scaling, but the reniform spot is often more prominent in specimens of A. forbesi than in A. reedi when it contains gray scales.
-Abagrotis orbis is usually lighter ochre or gray colored with a distinct dusting of black scales.
-Its reniform spot is entirely filled with blackish gray or contains a distinct dark dot in the lower half.
+The orbicular spot of A. reedi is less evident because it lacks dark central scaling, but the reniform spot is often more prominent in specimens of A. forbesi than in A. reedi when it contains gray scales.
+Abagrotis orbis is usually lighter ochre or gray-colored with a distinct dusting of black scales.
+The reniform spot of A. reedi is entirely filled with blackish gray or contains a distinct dark dot in the lower half.
 That of A. forbesi is shaded with gray.
 The males of these species can be distinguished without dissection by brushing the scales from the tips of the valves.
 Abagrotis forbesi has a narrow distal valve with a tiny triangular process on the medial surface at the base of the valve.
 The valve of A. reedi is cylindrical beyond the sacculus and lacks the triangular process, while the distal valve of A. orbis is foot-shaped with a process that projects dorsad from the distal portion.

 This species is widely distributed in dry forests and rangelands.
 In the Pacific Northwest, it is common to abundant in dry, open ponderosa pine forests, juniper woodlands, and on open sagebrush steppe at middle to low elevations east of the Cascades.
 West of the Cascades, it has only been found in dry oak woodlands at low elevations in southwestern Oregon.
 It occurs on remnant grasslands near the Salish Sea in northwestern Washington and southwestern British Columbia.